 - In 2000, the World Bank developed the ‘Road Cost Knowledge System’ (ROCKS) database, which contained data from 65 developing countries on road construction and maintenance costs.

 - ‘The Nederland IMPACT Study’ conducted by CE Delft in 2008, which compared road construction costs in 10 countries in Europe.

 - ‘The USA Kansas Department of Transport in 2004, which looked at a range of road construction comparisons across the USA.

-- The Tanzania Roads Fund Board report compiled by Cesar Queiroz (a former World Bank Highway Advisor), who was commissioned to look at road construction trends of OECD member countries.
+- The Tanzania Roads Fund Board report compiled by Cesar Queiroz (a former World Bank Highway Advisor), who was commissioned to look at road construction trends of OECD supporter countries.

 - The Africon Study of 2008, another World Bank analysis of road construction costs across Sub-Saharan Africa, sampling 115 road projects in 24 countries, including South Africa.

 These are just five of eleven case studies which OUTA has listed in a 26-page research position paper, which has culminated in their findings that the South African public have been grossly overcharged for the Gauteng Freeway upgrade (2008 to 2011) by an average of 321%